mainmatter/mainmatter.com/training/_posts/2017-05-12-modern-javascript.md

   description: The controversy around class stems from the illusion of removing prototypal
     inheritance from JavaScript.
 It is, in fact, just syntactic sugar on top of the same prototypes we’ve been using all along.
-However, in removing some of the noise required for writing object-oriented code, and in making some typical prototypal traps more difficult to fall into, using classes can result in more readable and robust code.
+However, in removing some of the noise that typically accompanies object-oriented JavaScript, and in making some typical traps more difficult to fall into, using classes can result in more readable and robust code.
   duration: 275
   agenda_items:
   - title: Welcome
-    description: We'll recap the ground we've covered so far, and review the day's agenda
+    description: We'll recap everything we've covered so far, and review the day's agenda.
     item_type: lecture
     start_time: '9:00'
     duration: 15
   - title: Classes in JavaScript
-    description: While `class` doesn’t allow us to do anything that wasn’t possible with direct use of prototypes, many things are much cleaner and easier.
+    description: While `class` doesn’t allow us to do anything that wasn’t possible with the direct use of prototypes, many things are easier and much cleaner.
       We’ll look at constructors, member and static functions, and the upcoming “member and instance field” TC39 proposals.
     item_type: lecture
     start_time: '9:15'